romanroman008/school_system/README.md

 It offers a comprehensive approach to handling various administrative tasks, primarily focusing on the timetable generating.

 ## Description of usage
-Students, teachers and subjects must be added to the programme.
+Students, teachers and subjects must be added to the program.
 Then assign teachers to subjects(one teacher can teach many subjects), students to classes, subjects to classes and teachers to classes(there can be several teachers of one subject).
 Classes can be created automatically using a chosen strategy(alphabetically or by age).
 The allocation of teachers can also be done automatically.
 If all parameters are set, the application can create a timetable.